 I have two equally wonderful pork tenderloin recipes that I make, and each time I make one of them, it becomes my new favorite!
 Then I make the other, and that one becomes my favorite!
 The struggle to pick an actual favorite is real and both are perfect for a dinner party menu or for a cozy meal at home.
-In addition to the cider marinated recipe featured here (my current flavor of the moment), I also really, really enjoy Prosciutto Wrapped pork tenderloin.
+In addition to the cider roasted pork tenderloin with cherry chutney recipe featured here (my current flavor of the moment), I also really, really enjoy Prosciutto Wrapped pork tenderloin.
 It’s outrageously good as well!
 Currently though, I’m on the Cider Roasted Pork Tenderloin kick.
 It hits all my marks for a best recipe- unique and surprising ingredients, make ahead, and insanely tasty.
 What’s not to love?

 It all starts with a mortal and pestle to grind up fennel seeds, peppercorns, coriander, and cinnamon.
 These spices might sound intimidating to some people, but they shouldn’t.
 This dish is totally approachable and the spices need to be strong to round out the sweetness of the hard cider and maple syrup.

 After combining the spices with remainder of the ingredients, all you have to do it leave the pork to marinate in a large plastic bag for 8-24 hours.
 This means you can assemble this dish a full day in advance, which I think is awesome!